JacobStephens2/resume/private/specification.md

 The print view should be two pages at most.

 Hide the download as PDF button from the view of printing this page.

+# Link to Portfolio Site, https://stephens.page
+There should be a link somewhere on the resume to Jacob's portfolio site, https://stephens.page